 Desert Storm, Cyanide Case Both Claim Loved Ones of Silverdale Couple

 BREMERTON, Wash.
-(AP) _ Tragedy visited Kay and John Glynn twice in three weeks - once from the desert battlefield of Saudi Arabia and once from the counter of a local supermarket.
+(AP) _ Tragedy came twice to Kay and John Glynn in the space of three short weeks - once from the desert battlefield of Saudi Arabia and once from the seeming safety of a supermarket.

-The Glynns' 19-year-old son-in-law, Michael Linderman Jr., died Jan.
-29 when the armored vehicle he was riding on was struck by friendly fire during a skirmish with Iraqi soldiers.
+Their son-in-law, Michael Linderman Jr., died in the Persian Gulf on Jan.
+29 when the armored vehicle he was riding on was hit by friendly fire during a skirmish with Iraqi soldiers.

-Then Stanley McWhorter of Lacey, the Glynns' good friend and best man at Linderman's wedding to their daughter, Christina, died Feb.
-18. His death was linked to a capsule of cyanide-laced cold medication.
+Then Stanley McWhorter, the Glynns’ good friend and best man at their daughter Christina’s wedding, died Feb.
+18 after he took a capsule of cyanide- laced cold medication.

 ″We’ve had so much grief and heartache this past month, it’s unbelievable,″ Mrs. Glynn said. ″I just want to go out and scream sometimes.″